Find out how to save money on your motorbike insurance with our top tips.

 This might not be the case with rare or classic bikes though.

-Imported motorbikes can also be more costly to insure, especially ‘grey imports’ - bikes that aren’t available in the same form in the UK and are imported from outside the EU.
+Imported motorbikes can also be more costly to insure, especially ‘grey imports'.
+These are bikes that aren’t available in the same form in the UK and are imported from outside the EU.

 The less riding you do, the less of a risk you’ll be to insurers, so your premiums will be lower.

-Paying your insurance in full is cheaper than by monthly instalments, because you won’t pay interest on it if you pay it off in one go at the start.
+Paying your insurance in full is cheaper than by monthly instalments, because you won’t pay interest or finance arrangement fees.

 Fit your bike with a Thatcham-approved alarm and immobiliser to deter thieves.
 You could also install a tracker, so your bike can be easily found if it is stolen.

-Keep in mind that the cost of improving your motorbike’s security might not be outweighed by the savings you make on your insurance, but it will also reduce your chance of having to make a claim for theft.
+Keep in mind that the cost of improving your motorbike’s security might outweigh savings on your insurance.
+But, it will reduce your chance of having to make a claim for theft.